Subscribe: Apple Podcasts | Google Podcasts | Stitcher | RSS

 The Two Likely Causes Of Aphantasia

 However, the exact cause of aphantasia is still unknown.
 According to Dr. Zeman heredity and environment both are likely to be relevant causes.

-Moreover, many people who cannot visualize in mental images can think in sounds, while others can remember physical sensations.
+Moreover, many people who cannot form mental images can think in sounds, while others can remember physical sensations.

 How Aphantasia Affects Memory

-Our brain stores information in two different ways – verbally and visually.
+Our brain stores information in at least two different ways – verbally and visually.

 Both these types of storage are independent of one another, and each can be used alone.

 Therefore, even people with aphantasia can complete the “tests of visual imagery” without too much difficulty.
 They can also often (but not always) complete these non-visual sensory memory exercises.

 Count the number of windows in your house.Quick #memory improvement exercise: Mentally count all the windows in your home.Click To Tweet

 Even if you can’t see a “mental” image of your house and locate each window in that image, you would have an awareness of being there and recall from factual information the number of windows in your house.